Family Stability Services

 Our Family Stability Services program is designed to help you and/or your family, achieve stability.
 Monetary assistance from this program is meant to aid you and your family in breaking the cycle of living paycheck to paycheck.
 Limited funds are available to assist with rent, mortgage, and utility payments in both Lake and Sumter counties.

-Sumter County residents in need of utility or rental/mortgage assistance are welcome to make an appointment given the travel time to our office.
+Sumter County residents in need of utility or rental/mortgage assistance are encouraged to request assistance below.

 |Lake Utilities||Sumter Utilities||Lake Rent||Sumter Rent|

 If you are requesting Lake County utility assistance, please bring the following to United Way of Lake and Sumter: